singhricky/hello-world/README.md

-# hello-world
+# Hello World

-My first GitHub project
+This is my first project on GitHub!

+- Just learning the basics
+- Will be adding more projects soon